Deviant current: People

+Mojtaba Khamenei who is the current Supreme Leader of Iran was affiliated with Ahmadinejad, however not with the group.

 Ideology

 The faction is described as "nationalist conservative" by Stratfor; also described as "neo-conservative nationalists" by Pejman Abdolmohammadi, assistant professor in Middle Eastern studies at University of Trento and Giampiero Cama, professor of comparative politics at University of Genova.
 According to Bernd Kaussler, assistant professor of political science at James Madison University, their ideology is a combination of millenarian, nationalist, populist and the principlist rhetoric.
 The tendency tries to nationalize Shiite Islamism, and advocates an “Iranian School of Islam” that seems antagonistic toward the Velayat Faqih, an idea that formed the basis of the current establishment in Iran.
 Ahmadinejad and his associates have regularly used the word "spring" and the phrase "Long live the spring" as a slogan, which is believed to have connotations for the Arab Spring, although Ahmadinejad claims it refers to the reappearance of Imam Mahdi.

 Organization

 A group is active under the acronym HOMA (standing for Havadarn-e Mahmoud Ahmadinejad in Persian, meaning "Supporters of Mahmoud Ahmadinejad") and published an online newspaper with the same name.
 The public relations team organizes various websites, including (lit.
 'Government of Spring'), (lit.
 'Our President') and Meydan-e Haftadodo (lit.
 'Square 72', named after the neighborhood Ahmadinejad lives in) among others.
 They maintain online activity elsewhere, running many blogs and social media accounts.